"Boy, you look awful." I made this mistake only once, as I saw the hurt in Sam's eyes as I uttered the last syllable.

 As cancer treatments threaten to suck the life out of your bestie, self-esteem tends to take a dive as well.
 Before most people can stop them, statements like, “Boy, you look awful,” slip through the lips, reinforcing this dip in confidence for the long term.
 I made this mistake only once, as I saw the hurt in Sam’s eyes as I uttered the last syllable.
 At that moment, I made it my mission to renew my bestie’s sense of self-worth by providing truly genuine, positive compliments whenever possible.
 I knew I was the best person to do this because I can clearly see how beautiful and amazing my best friend is, in and out.
 For my Sam, I always complimented the mischievous twinkle in her eyes and her great laugh, as I wanted her to embrace those pieces of herself while braving her cancer treatments.

-When my best friend in the whole world told me she had ovarian cancer, I was uncomfortable.
+When I was told my best friend has ovarian cancer I was uncomfortable.
 I nervously overshadowed her announcement with a running stream of support commentary.
 I just desperately wanted to be there for her but did not know how.
 I realized later that, at that moment, I needed to close my lips and open my ears to share her burden in a meaningful way.
 By understanding her need for a listening ear, I was able to become a source of calm support throughout the treatment process.

 As Sam found the most important battle of her life, I learned so much about being a truly great friend during the most terrible times.
 My learning process was fraught with pitfalls, especially as I did not know how to proceed at first.
 I hope that by sharing my experience, you can offer your bestie immense support from day one.